freseco/pyerir/README.md

 - [ ] Read configuration file(**config.py**): favorite channels, ~~url or path of m3u file~~.(Done)
 - [ ] Get channels information from Xtream-Codes IPTV servers.
 - [ ] Shows channel's logo if it exists.
-- [ ] Option to create IR codes from a new remote cotrol with a parameters in the script..
+- [ ] Option to add IR codes from a new remote cotrol with a parameter in the script..(remoteIR.py->remoteIR.json)
 - [ ] Splass screen.
 - [ ] Source code refactoring
 - [ ] Facilitate the installation of the script.
 Create an installer?